The 4 stages to passing kidney stones

 Stage One

-Stage One of Passing Kidney Stone
+Illustration showing Stage 1 of Passing a Kidney Stone

 Most people first become aware that there is an issue when the kidney stone begins the process of detaching from the inner wall of your kidneys where it has been forming.
 The actual growth process of the stone is painless, and most people do not know that it’s occurring.
 The only exception to this is if the stone creates a blockage of some sort that starts to impact kidney function, which would exhibit other symptoms.
 However, this is rare.